ShobitSuman/Induction-Program/README.md

 - **Shaffy Makkar,** MSc Gold Medalist
   Delivered an impactful session on the topic "Milets: Super Food" aimied at the importance of millets, highlighting their nutritional benefits, environmental sustainability, and role in promoting healthy diets.

+## Day 6: Expert Lecture
+### Date & Time
+- **Date:** 6 August 2025
+- **Time:** 9:30 AM – 12:30 PM
+- **Venue:** Auditorium, GNDEC Ludhiana

+### Expert Lecture
+- **Dr. Parminder Singh,** Dean of Student Welfare
+  Addressed students about college clubs, activities, and anti‑ragging awareness.
+- **Mr. Manpreet Singh**, Fitness Coach
+  Delivered a lecture on the importance of health and fitness for engineers, highlighting practical tips to maintain an active lifestyle despite a busy           schedule.
+- **Brigadier P.S.
+Cheema,** SM, VSM
+  Delivered an inspiring session that motivated students to develop discipline, leadership, and a strong sense of purpose in both academic and personal life.